OpenNMS/opennms-opa-plugin-example/README.md

 # opennms-opa-plugin-example
-An example OpenNMS plugin using OPA
+An example OpenNMS plugin using OPA.